-This year, due to as short growing season with a fair bit of temperamental rain in Fuding, the overall yield for Baimudan was relatively low.
-This the prices for the 2021 teas went up, and there’s nothing to be done about it.
-This is one of the interesting things about sourcing tea, then year, the weather, and the location all have a huge impact on the tea in the cup.
+This year, due to a short growing season with a fair bit of temperamental rain in Fuding, the overall yield for full sun-dried Baimudan was relatively low.
+Thus the prices for white teas in 2021 were higher than previous years.
+This is one of the interesting things about sourcing tea; the year, the weather, and the location all have a huge impact on the tea in the cup.

 The wet leaves exude an aroma of sweet grass and crushed flowers.
 The liquid brew starts out very clear, almost white but for the suspended down, as the brews continue the tea finds its stride in a thick and oily gold.
 When brewed hot with boiling water, the mouthfeel is thick and oily, though still not bitter or astringent.
 When brewed at cooler temperatures (near 85 or 90 degrees) the sweetness and floral notes begin to come out.
 The aroma on the lid and in the empty cup is one of sweet flowers, slight spice, and light vegetation.
 This very clean and refreshing tea is one of our top favorites to drink all through the year, fresh baimudan would certainly be our one and only if we could only choose one.